 In its simplest form, a refugium Cryptic Zone basically consists of a big pile of rubble rock, either in some compartment within the refugium (packed between a pair or baffles) or in a totally separate and dedicated “cryptic refugium.”
 Here, the tight labyrinth of spaces between the rocks slows water flow and allows most particulates to fall out of suspension.
 Water flow should be limited, though the space should not be allowed to go stagnant.
 Lighting is unnecessary (undesirable, even) in this area.

 With this arrangement, you promote species diversity by creating additional niche environments within the aquarium system.
 Mainly passive filter-feeding organisms remove larger suspended particles in the Semi-Cryptic Zone, whilst active filter-feeders remove smaller particles in the Cryptic Zone.
 Also within the Cryptic Zone, deposit-feeders and other detritivores remove organic sediments as they accumulate there.

 The take-home?
 System water is clearer where filter-feeders are abundant; bottoms are cleaner where there are more detritivores.
-Growth/reproduction of these organisms may be promoted by providing/increasing suitable microhabitat.
+The growth/reproduction of these organisms may be promoted by providing/increasing suitable microhabitat.
 Together, filter-feeders and detritivores act as natural mechanical filters.
 This reduces the need to install mechanical media such as filter socks, which reduce copepod productivity.
-More copepods not only means even more detritus reduction, but a reduction in nuisance algae as well.
+More copepods not only means even more detritus reduction but a reduction in nuisance algae as well.

 Making a little extra effort to construct cryptic spaces truly has a potentially huge payback!